 If you need to make an allegation or disclosure of abuse, or have serious concerns about the safety of a child, young person or vulnerable adult, you should immediately contact the police on 999 or the relevant social services department (see below):

 The Designated Officer or team of officers (previously LADO) is a local authority role responsible for managing and overseeing concerns, allegations or offences relating to staff and volunteers in any organisation across a local authority area.
+Please click here for contact details.

 If you have a concern that is not serious and does not require immediate action, your first point of contact would be the club’s/organisation’s child protection officer/welfare officer.